kinshi/c3l/README.md

 * Fast text output (even faster without color)
 * Custom character sets (can be copied from VDC or loaded from disk)
 * Scroll any area of screen
-* Bitmap mode with optimized line graphics and text
+* Bitmap mode with optimized graphics and text

 ### VIC memory management in CP/M
 By default CP/M uses the VIC in MMU bank 0.
 This makes it difficult to access